premithk/documentation/en/contributing/framework/troubleshooting-appveyor.md

 ![](/images/contributing/appveyor-rdp-credentials.png)

 Your RDP session is limited by overall build time (60 min).
 All work will be destroyed when the limit is reached so keep working notes on your local computer.
-If you need more time then locate your branch in the AppVeyor build history and rebuild the commit.
+If you need more time then locate your branch in the AppVeyor build history and rebuild the commit which will provision a new instance with different RDP credentials and a fresh session limit.

 > **Warning** Please don't litter in our repository; delete your temporary branch when you have finished troubleshooting.